getindata/streaming-cli/README.md

 ### Platform operations

-Commands below will help you create Flink job (Python or SQL) on Ververica Platform or using Flink Kubernetes Operator.

 #### Environments

 You can set up your own environment, which will allow you to connect to Ververica/K8S operator.
-You need to fill properties within `config/<env_name>` directory. `config/flink_deployment.yml` is default deployment descriptor file.
+You need to fill properties within `config/<env_name>` directory. `config/flink_deployment.yml` is default deployment descriptor file for each environment (you can overwrite it using `--file-descriptor-path` flag).
 You can use jinja for templating (look at the tests for an example). `base` environment is the default environment.
 Others environment override parameters from `base`.
 You need to have in `base` or your own environment `profile.yml` file with given schema:
 ```yaml
 deployment_mode: <VVP|K8S_OPERATOR>